Renewable Energy Sources (RES)

-Pursuant to Article 2(30) of the Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC) ‘renewable energy sources’ mean renewable non-fossil energy sources (wind, solar, geothermal, wave, tidal, hydropower, biomass, landfill gas, sewage treatment plant gas and biogases)".
+The analogous definition in Article 2(30) of the Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC) was “renewable non-fossil energy sources (wind, solar, geothermal, wave, tidal, hydropower, biomass, landfill gas, sewage treatment plant gas and biogases)".
 As explained in Recital 32 of the RED II, electricity produced in pumped storage units from water that has previously been pumped uphill should not be considered to be renewable electricity.

-Mainly four types of RES support schemes are in place in EU, namely:
+Mainly, four types of RES support schemes are in place in EU:

 - Feed-in Tariff (FIT),